Cipher-01/Electric-vehicle-market-size-analysis/README.md

   Clearly outline the boundaries of the EV market you’re analyzing.

 **2. Data Collection and Preparation:**
-Gather relevant data from industry associations, market research firms (e.g., BloombergNEF, IEA), and government publications.
+Gather relevant data from industry associations, market research firms and government publications.
 Clean and preprocess the data to ensure its quality and consistency.

 **3. Analyze Historical Trends:**